jraygauthier/nixos-secure-factory/README.md

     and much more.

-    It comes with a nice command line helper whose underlying library is used by some of `nixos-sf-factory-install` tools, namely
+    It comes with a nice command line helper whose underlying library is used by some of `nsf-factory-install` tools, namely
     `device-common-ssh-auth-dir` and `device-ssh-auth-dir` to respectively allow
     authorizations throughout all devices and on a per device basis.